axonivy-market/portal/Documentation/PortalDeveloperGuide/source/components/layout-templates.rst

 TaskTemplate-8
 -------------------------

 Task template 8 is new template with Serenity theme introduced since Portal 8.
-In this template there is no tab view, you has to define it.
+In this template there is no tab view, you have to define it.
+This template doesn't use iFrame.

 .. _components-layout-templates-default-homepage-template-how-to-use-task-template-8: